Ohio State settling some suits over doc abuse; cost unclear - WHIZ News

 “The bravery of our clients is humbling,” Schulte said in the statement shared by the university.
 “We are pleased that Ohio State stepped forward and did the right thing.”

-Ohio State wouldn’t disclose details, and it was unclear whether specifics of the settlement had yet been discussed with or approved by the plaintiffs who the school said were affected.
+Ohio State wouldn’t disclose details, citing the still-pending legal process, and it was unclear whether specifics of the settlement had yet been discussed with or approved by all of the plaintiffs who the school said were affected.
 A message seeking further comment was left for Schulte, identified as the plaintiffs’ lead negotiator for the agreement.

-It remains to be seen how the settlement might compare with those from other recent sexual misconduct scandals at major universities, including Michigan State’s $500 million settlement for 500-plus victims of imprisoned sports doctor Larry Nassar.

-Lawsuits by other Strauss accusers remain unresolved after months of mediation, and they have asked a judge to let them resume litigation.
-The most vocal among them have argued for a settlement costly enough to convey that Ohio State and schools can’t let abuse happen again.

 “Strauss’ conduct was reprehensible, and the university’s failures at the time are completely unacceptable,” Ohio State President Michael Drake said in the Friday statement.
 “While nothing can undo what happened here years ago, today’s university has a responsibility to support our former students and alumni, and this initial settlement is another important step in the process of restorative justice.”